Bojayá massacre: Details of the attack

+Bellavista Nuevo

+The attack caused significant physical damage to Bellavista.
+In its aftermath, some 4,000 citizens fled Bojayá, including all residents of Bellavista.
+Five days after the attack the Colombian government announced that a new town would be constructed.
+Support from the residents of Bellavista for this decision was largely favourable, though not unanimous.
+Siting and planning was undertaken by graduate students at Universidad Javeriana in Bogotá, who selected a location roughly one kilometre from the old town for its low risk of flooding.

+The buildings of the new settlement were well-constructed, and connected to a network of municipal utilities and services.
+The original town of Bellavista was abandoned, and is now referred to as Bellavista Viejo ("Old Bellavista").
+The new settlement took the name Bellavista Nuevo.

 Responsibility of the state

 The First Administrative Court of Quibdo, Chocó sentenced the Colombian State to a billion and a half Colombian peso compensation to relatives of two of the dead victims on May 29, 2008.
 It ruled the State was administratively responsible and had neglected to protect its citizens, despite the warnings of the ombudsman.

 Death of perpetrator

-At dawn of 22 February 2012, nearly 10 years after the event, a Colombian Air Force EMB-314 aircraft identified the camp of FARC's 57th Front, 15 kilometers north of Bojayá near the border with Panama.
+At dawn of 22 February 2012, nearly 10 years after the event, a Colombian Air Force Embraer EMB 314 Super Tucano identified the camp of FARC's 57th Front, 15 kilometers north of Bojayá near the border with Panama.
 The Super Tucano dropped two high-precision bombs, destroying the camp and killing six FARC rebels (including Pedro Alfonso Alvarado a.k.a.
 “Mapanao"), who are believed to have been responsible for the massacre.